 Jackets, Coats and Non-P-TECH Tops

 Jackets are not limited to uniform colors.
 In accordance with the Dallas ISD Dress Code Policy, there must be appropriately sized and worn over an approved uniform.
 They may not contain offensive slogans, symbols, or other suggestive or controversial designs.
 Jackets and coats with hoods are permitted.

-Students must wear athletic shoes, loafers, dress shoes or other closed-toe, closed-heel shoes in accordance with the Dallas ISD Dress Code Policy.
-Students may wear any color shoes.
+Students must wear athletic shoes, loafers, dress shoes, or other closed-toe, closed-heel shoes in accordance with the Dallas ISD Dress Code Policy.
+Students may wear any color of shoes.

 - Hair must be neatly groomed (No hair rollers, hair curlers, hair picks, plastic hair bags, hairnets, or hair wraps will be permitted to be worn in the building).

 - Hats/caps of any type are NOT be permitted in the building at any time.

 - Sweatbands, bandanas of any type will NOT be permitted.